dunglas/frankenphp/docs/embed.md

 If an app with a Caddyfile in the directory is embedded, it will use that Caddyfile's configuration automatically when running the binary.

+If you want to serve files from the embedded app directly, specify "root ./", as not specifying the root option will serve embedded_app/public by default.

 ## Creating a Linux Binary

 The easiest way to create a Linux binary is to use the Docker-based builder we provide.